JakeSteam/blog-programming/_posts/2020-07-31-a-few-experiments-with-android-drawable-gradients.md

 &lt;/layer-list&gt;</code></pre></td>
     </tr>
     <tr>
-        <td><strong>Sweep rotations</strong> <br>Just like the last gradient, I can’t think of a valid use case for this!
-Wrapping each <code>shape</code> inside a <code>rotate</code> allows rotating it at any angle, although interestingly it still retains the “edges” from the original shape.
+        <td><strong>Sweep rotations</strong> <br>Just like the last gradient, I can't think of a valid use case for this!
+Wrapping each <code>shape</code> inside a <code>rotate</code> allows rotating it at any angle, although interestingly it still retains the "edges" from the original shape.
 I suspect this is solvable by rotating the gradient not the shape, which might produce a more aesthetically pleasing output.</td>
         <td><a href="/assets/images/2024/gradient-sweeprotations.png"><img src="/assets/images/2024/gradient-sweeprotations.png" alt=""></a></td>
         <td><pre><code>&lt;?xml version=&quot;1.0&quot; encoding=&quot;utf-8&quot;?&gt;
 &lt;layer-list xmlns:android=&quot;http://schemas.android.com/apk/res/android&quot;&gt;